-Upon completion of the Offering, the Company will have outstanding 5,494,461 shares of Common Stock assuming no exercise of outstanding options or warrants.
-Of these shares, 2,500,000 shares sold in the Offering (plus any shares issued upon exercise of the Underwriters' over-allotment options) will be freely tradeable without restriction under the Securities Act, unless purchased by "affiliates" of the Company.
+Upon completion of the Offering, the Company will have outstanding shares of Common Stock assuming no exercise of outstanding options or warrants.
+Of these shares, shares sold in the Offering (plus any shares issued upon exercise of the Underwriters' over-allotment options) will be freely tradeable without restriction under the Securities Act, unless purchased by "affiliates" of the Company.
 As defined in Rule 144, an "affiliate" of an issuer is a person that directly or indirectly through one or more intermediaries, controls or is controlled by, or is under common control with such issuer.
-The remaining 2,994,461 shares of Common Stock outstanding will be "restricted securities" within the meaning of Rule 144 under the Securities Act ("Restricted Shares").
+The remaining 10,181,168 shares of Common Stock outstanding will be "restricted securities" within the meaning of Rule 144 under the Securities Act ("Restricted Shares").
 Restricted Shares may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including the exemptions contained in Rule 144.
 Sales of the Restricted Shares in the public market, or the availability of such shares for sale, could adversely affect the market price of the Common Stock.

 In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated), including an "affiliate," who has paid for shares is entitled, beginning two years from the later of the date of acquisition of the shares from the Company or from an affiliate of the Company, to sell within any three-month period up to that number of shares that does not exceed the greater of (i) one percent of the shares outstanding, as shown by the most recent report or statement published by the Company, or (ii) the average weekly reported volume of trading in the shares during the four calendar weeks preceding the date on which notice of sale is filed with the Commission.
 A person (or persons whose shares are aggregated) who is not deemed an affiliate of the Company, who has not been an affiliate within three months prior to the sale and who has paid for his shares is entitled, beginning three years from the later of the date of the acquisition from the Company or from an affiliate of the Company, to sell such shares under Rule 144(k) without regard to the volume limitations described above.
 Affiliates continue to be subject to such volume limitations after the three-year holding period.
-Pursuant to certain amendments recently adopted by the Securities and Exchange Commission, the holding periods under Rule 144 and Rule 144(k) will be reduced to one year and two years, respectively.

-On May 1, 1996, the Company issued warrants to purchase 2,330,784 shares of Common Stock.
-The exercise price of the warrants sold in May 1996 is \$4.08 per share.
+On May 1, 1996, the Company issued warrants to purchase 7,924,667 shares of Common Stock of which warrants to purchase shares have been reacquired.
+The exercise price of the warrants sold in May 1996 is \$1.20 per share.
 The Company has entered into a Registration Rights Agreement in connection with the issuance of such warrants.
 If such registration rights are exercised, the shares covered thereunder can be sold in the open market.
-On September 1, 1996, the Company issued warrants to purchase 245,097 shares of Common Stock to JLMP.
-The exercise price of the warrants sold in September is \$10.20 per share.
-On December 20, 1996, the Company issued warrants to purchase 980,392 shares of Common Stock to JLMP.
-The exercise price of the warrants issued in December is \$10.20 per share.
+See "Description of Capital Stock - Warrants."
+On September 1, 1996, the Company issued warrants to purchase 833,333 shares of Common Stock to JLMP.
+The exercise price of the warrants sold in September, 1996 is \$3.00 per share.
+On December 20, 1996 the Company issued warrants to purchase 3,333,333 shares of Common Stock to JLMP.
+The exercise price of the warrants issued in December is \$3.00 per share.
 These warrants are first exercisable on July 1, 1997.
-In connection with the issuance of the warrants in September and December, 1996, the Company has entered into a registration rights agreement similar to the Registration Rights Agreement.
-See "Description of Capital Stock--Warrants" and "--Registration Rights."
+In connection with the issuance of the warrants in August and September 1996, the Company has entered into a registration rights agreement similar to the Registration Rights Agreement.
+See "Description of Capital Stock - Warrants."